AccelerationConsortium/Matterix/source/matterix_tasks/docs/README.md

-# MATteRIX: Environment Suite
+# Matterix: Environment Suite

-Using the core framework developed as part of MATteRIX, we provide various learning environments for robotics and lab automation research.
+Using the core framework developed as part of Matterix, we provide various learning environments for robotics and lab automation research.
 These environments follow the `gym.Env` API from OpenAI Gym version `0.21.0`.
 The environments are registered using the Gym registry.